 Skip to main content

 Success in getting refunds to people depends principally on whether the FTC has a reliable list of customers, including their contact information and the amount of money they spent.
-In more than 80% of our cases, the FTC has this information, and it mails checks out to a list of known customers.
-In other cases, there is no list of known customers or there is insufficient contact information, and the agency must use a claims process to identify people who should receive a refund.
+In most of our cases, the FTC has this information, and it mails checks out to a list of known customers.
+In other cases, there is no list of known customers or there is insufficient contact information, and the agency must use a claims process to identify people who are eligible for a refund.
 There are at least six steps involved in every refund program:

 1. Identify who is eligible for a refund.